-Meander through the landscapes of the Mediterranean, South Africa and California and discover the amazing variety of plants growing in these warm temperate regions of the world.
+Meander through the landscapes of the Mediterranean, South Africa, California and Western Australia and discover the amazing variety of plants growing in these warm temperate regions of the world.

 With the sweet aromas of herbs in the air, you'll take an unforgettable journey through a paradise of brightly coloured flowers, gnarled olive trunks and bountiful vines.

 Tap a cone of the Stone Pine and a huge cloud of pollen is released!Play video

 Top 10 things to see

 - The iconic grass trees in Western Australia

 - A collection of heady natural scents in our perfume vats